Transformation twinning to create isospectral cavities

 Numerically we adopt a general approach to transformation so we can tackle arbitrary deformations of the boundaries (e.g. splines) that can describe any object/boundary of the shape and this lends our approach versatility.
 All of our eigenfunction computations are performed in \comsol{} using standard finite elements to discretise the domains of interest.
 The respective transformations are introduced into the finite element simulation via a \clang{} library built from the boundary functions ($y_0$, $y_1$ \& $y_2$).
-The computed eigenfields were analysed using \python{} with the \emph{numpy}, \emph{scipy} and \emph{matplotlib} packages \citep{numpy, scipy, matplotlib}.
-For our numerical solutions, the values of the eigenfields are normalised to a value range of $[-1, 1]$ with respect to the original drum.
-These normalised and reoriented regions are then compared based on their $L_2$ norm (within a centered $8 \times 5$~m comparison domain, see \autoref{fig:drum_principle}(b)), using the numerical integration with Simpson's rule (Newton-Coates order 2) $\sqrt{\int\int u^2 dxdy}$ for the nodal values $u(x, y)$ from the simulation.
+For our numerical solutions, the eigenfields are normalised to a value range of $[-1, 1]$ with respect to the original drum.
+These normalised and reoriented regions are then compared based on their $L_2$ norm (within the centered $8 \times 5$~m comparison domain, see \autoref{fig:drum_principle}(b)), using the numerical integration with Simpson's rule (Newton-Coates order 2) $\sqrt{\int\int u^2 dxdy}$ for the nodal values $u(x, y)$ from the simulation.

 In \cite{kac1966can} Kac wondered whether it is possible to deduce the precise shape of a drum just from hearing the fundamental tone and all the overtones?
 Mathematically this reduces to the study of the eigenvalues, $\Lambda$, and associated eigenfields $\Phi$, of the Laplacian e.g.